1Genevieve/Survival-Analysis/README.md

 **z** - a measure of how many standard deviations the coefficient estimate is away from zero.
 Positive z-scores indicate that the coefficient is larger than expected by chance, while negative z-scores indicate that the coefficient is smaller than expected by chance.

 **Pr(>|z|)** - the p-value associated with the z-score.
 The p-value measures the probability of obtaining a z-score as extreme as the observed one, assuming that the null hypothesis is true (i.e., the coefficient is zero or has no effect).
 A small p-value (typically less than a chosen significance level, often 0.05) suggests that the coefficient is statistically significant, indicating that it's unlikely to have occurred by chance alone.
 A large p-value suggests that the coefficient is not statistically significant, meaning that it could plausibly have arisen due to random variation.

+**exp(coef±1.96 X se(coef))** - confidence interval of the hazard ratio.
+It provides a range within which the true hazard ratio is likely to lie.

 **Example 2: categorical predictor**
 ```